 - An Application Form can be provided if you are not able to use the on-line form.
 Please call 410-879-4245 and leave full details on how to contact you, or send an e-mail.

 - ENTRY APPLICATION FORMS MAY NOT BE MADE or DROPPED OFF at the TOWN OF BEL AIR TOWN Hall.

 - DEADLINE: ALL ENTRY APPLICATION FORMS MUST BE RECEIVED by June 17, 2024.
 The Committee reserves the right to CHANGE this deadline if, in the sole opinion of the Committee, such a CHANGE is warranted.

 - Incomplete or late Entry Application Forms are subject to rejection and/or non-inclusion in judging.

 C. Acceptance and Entry to the Bel Air Independence Day Parade

 - The Entry Fee is a necessary part of the application, failure to include the Entry Fee will result in the Entry Form being rejected without notice.

-- The Entry Fee MAY NOT BE SENT VIA FAX OR E-MAIL.
+- The Entry Fee MAY NOT BE SENT VIA FAX OR E-MAIL, but is IS payable using PayPal, which is instant and preferred.
+Pay via PayPal.
 It is the responsibility of the entrant to make sure the fee is received by the deadline, or the entry application form will be deemed INCOMPLETE.
 For questions, please call 410-879-4245.
-All checks should be made payable to THE BEL AIR INDEPENDENCE DAY COMMITTEE, INC.
+If you send a check, make it payable to THE BEL AIR INDEPENDENCE DAY COMMITTEE, INC.

 - Participation in the Bel Air Independence Day Parade is by acceptance of application only.